 For example, someone who has an extreme fear of takeoff might first watch videos of planes taking off.
 She might listen to prerecorded airplane noises to get used to the various sounds that occur during takeoff.
 Then, she might find a computer simulator to expose herself to the physical conditions of the airplane.
 She would continue working her way up the fear hierarchy.
 Eventually she will be ready to purchase a plane ticket and board the plane.

-How to Get Fear of Flying Therapy
+How to Get Fear of Flying Treatment in NYC

 Remember that facing any fear takes courage and time.
 Seeking professional help from a cognitive-behavioral therapist may expedite recovery from a fear of flying.